Planeshifter/kernel-smooth/README.md

 for each element of the vector and the vector of predictions is returned.

+### .mutipleRegression(Xs, ys, kernel, [bandwidth])

+Similar to .regression(), except that Xs should be a 2d array containing multiple predictors.
+Each element of `Xs` should has to be an array of length `p`, with `p` denoting the number of predictors.
+The returned estimator generates a prediction for a new data point x = (x_1, ..., x_p).
+If a 2d array is supplied instead, predictions are generated for multiple data points at once, where each row (= element of the outer array) is assumed to be a datum x = (x_1, ..., x_p).

 ### Choice of Kernel function

 For the `kernel` parameter in above functions, you should supply a univariate function `K(x)` which satisfies K(x) >= 0, integrates to one, has zero mean and unit variance.